-Parameter Description Matte Invert Matte:If a drawing, group or effect is added to the drawing's Matte attribute, the part of the drawing that intersect with the matte's opaque areas will be cut out by default.
+Parameter Description Matte Invert Matte: If a drawing, group or effect is added to the drawing's Matte attribute, the part of the drawing that intersect with the matte's opaque areas will be cut out by default.
 If this parameter is enabled, the part of the drawing that intersect with the matte's transparent areas will be cut out instead.
 Colour Space: The colour space in which the element's colours should be interpreted.
-If the element's colour space is different from the project colour space, then the element's colours will be converted from the element's colour space to the project's colour space as they are processed, before being composited together with the scene's special effects.
-Undefined Colour Space: No colour space is defined for the drawing.
-The drawing's colours will be interpreted as if they were the same colour space the one selected in the Colour Space tab of the Scene Settings dialog.
-Linear: The same primaries and white point as sRGB and Rec.
+If the element's colour space is different from the project colour space, then the element's colours will be converted from the element's colour space to the project's colour space as they are processed, before being composited together with the scene's special effects. • Undefined Colour Space: No colour space is defined for the drawing.
+The drawing's colours will be interpreted as if they were the same colour space the one selected in the Colour Space tab of the Scene Settings dialog. • ACES2065-1: An ACES linear colour space that uses the AP0 colour primaries and is intended for image file interchange. • ACEScg : An ACES linear colour space that uses the AP1 colour primaries and is intended for CGI rendering and compositing. • Linear Rec.709 (sRGB): The colour space that uses the same primaries and white point as sRGB and Rec.
 709, but with no gamma transfer curve applied to the colour values.
-This colour space is useful for compositing intermediary images that are meant to be rendered in sRGB or Rec.
-709. Display P3: A colour space commonly used for digital projection.
-It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB.
-Colour Space Display P3 Linear: The same as Display P3, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3.
-Rec.
+Colour Space • Linear Rec.
+2020: A colour space used for Ultra High Definition TV (UHDTV).
+It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. • Linear P3-D65: The same as Display P3, except with no gamma transfer curve.
+This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3. • Display P3: A colour space commonly used for digital projection.
+It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB. • Rec.
 709: The colour space used for HDTV.
 It has the same primaries and white point as sRGB, but has a different gamma transfer curve. • Rec.
 709 2.4: The same colour space as Rec.
-709 or sRGB, except with a gamma transfer curve of 2.4.
-This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gammae curve for Rec.
-709. Rec.
+709 or sRGB, except with a gamma transfer curve of 2.4 (per ITU-R BT.1886).
+This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
+709. • Rec.
 2020: A colour space used for Ultra High Definition TV (UHDTV).
-It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. • Rec.
+It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens.
+Rec.
 2020 2.4: The same colour space as Rec.
-2020, except with a simple gamma transfer curve of 2.4.
-This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gammar curve for Rec.
-2020.
-Rec.
-2020 Linear: The same colour space as Rec.
-2020, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Rec.
-2020.

-• sRGB: A colour space typically used for standard computer monitors.
+2020, except with a simple gamma transfer curve of 2.4 (per ITU-R BT.1886).
+This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
+2020. sRGB: A colour space typically used for standard computer monitors.
 It has the same primaries and white point as Rec.
 709, but has a different gamma transfer curve.

-In the OpenGL View mode of the Camera view, the colour space of drawing layers is ignored and only the colour space of original bitmap files is taken in account.
+NOTE In the DenGL View mode of the Camera view, the colour space of drawing layers is ignored and only the colour space of original bitmap files is taken in account.
 To test the colours of your drawing in their selected colour space, you must activate Render View mode.